-"This year the survey area will include the GTA including the Regions of Hamilton-Wentworth, Halton, Peel, York, and Durham and the City of Toronto.
+"This year the survey area is the GTA including the Regions of Durham, Halton, Peel, and York and the Cities of Toronto and Hamilton."

-Due to the value of the survey results in terms of its transportation planning, areas outside the GTA have wanted to participate and therefore we conducted this survey in Peterborough County including the City of Peterborough, Victoria County, Simcoe County including Orillia, Orangeville, part of Wellington County, and the Region of Niagara last year and in 1995.
+"Due to the value of the survey results in terms of transportation planning, areas outside the GTA have been participating since 1995. "

+"Last year we conducted this survey in Peterborough County including the City of Peterborough, Simcoe County including the Cities of Barrie and Orillia, Cities of Brantford, Kawartha Lakes, Town of Orangeville, part of Wellington County, Dufferin County and the Regional Municipalities of Niagara and Waterloo.